Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Astros have a record of 5-3.
+- The Astros have played as the favorite in eight of their past 10 games and have won five of those contests.

-- In their last 10 games with a total, the Astros and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Astros and their opponents have combined to hit the over five times.

-- The Astros did not cover its most recent game with a spread.
-Houston's last three games have finished above the total, and the average total in that streak was 9.

 Astros Betting Records & Stats

-- The Astros have won 41 of the 70 games they were favored on the moneyline this season (58.6%).
+- The Astros have won 42 of the 71 games they were the moneyline favorite this season (59.2%).

-- Houston has a record of 13-5 when playing as moneyline favorites with odds of -200 or shorter (72.2% winning percentage).
+- Houston has gone 20-9 (winning 69% of its games) when it has played as moneyline favorites of -185 or shorter.

-- The Astros have a 66.7% chance to win this game based on the moneyline's implied probability.
+- The Astros have a 64.9% chance to win this matchup based on the moneyline's implied probability.

-- Houston has had an over/under set by bookmakers 107 times, and have combined with opponents to go over the total in 53 of those games (53-53-1).
+- Houston has combined with opponents to go over the total 53 times this season for a 53-54-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!